-Rwanda Critics Targeted by Government, Says Rights Group - RwandaWire
+Rwanda Critics Targeted By Government, Says Rights Group - RwandaWire

-Rwanda's authorities have arrested, forcibly disappeared, and threatened political opponents since the August 2017 presidential elections, rights …
+Nairobi, Kenya (AP) — Rwanda's authorities have arrested, forcibly disappeared, and threatened political opponents since the August 2017 …

 Rwanda News Wire